This category of “low junipers” is often either not pruned or pruned incorrectly.

 Often, however, low junipers are used in limited spaces.
 If left unchecked, they’ll out-grow that space and, well…the solutions to that are not pretty.

-Selective pruning, as you probably know, is time consuming.
+Selective pruning, as you might imagine, is time consuming.
 As the name implies you are selectively choosing where on the plant to make each cut.

-The last picture is a low, spreading juniper that was just “selectively” pruned.
-(Click on it for a bigger image.)
+This last picture is a low, spreading juniper that was just “selectively” pruned.
 Most of the long ends have been pruned back, and the natural shape preserved.

 Your low, spreading juniper will have a long, beautiful life if you prune them “selectively”.
 Of course, remember how equally important spacing them correctly is when planting.

 The inside of my spreading junipers is all brown and dead looking, and only the ends of the branches, which show, are green.
 Should I be pruning off the dead stuff?
 Is it an invitation to bugs and/or fungus?

 Sometimes when juniper are sheared rather than selectively pruned, the growth becomes so dense and concentrated at the ends of the branches that the interior of the plant browns.
 And, of course, very old and mature plants will get this way too – they become large and the interior is just naturally shaded.